joeczar/circles/README.md

 ## Steps

 ### Done
-Create React App that shows 1 svg Circle - Done
+Create React App that shows 1 svg Circle
+Create an Array handler to show a given amount of circles with attributes passed down through props. rotation animation
+Create Styling for the App.

 ### Doing
-Create an Array handler to show a given amount of circles with attributes passed down through props. - Doing

 ### To Do
-Create Styling for the App.
+ Figure out responsive sizing and centering of the circles (currently sticking to the top of page) create a function to animate size of circles & spread

 Incorporate it into personal website.